Karolina Gočeva: Artistry

 Gočeva's music is regarded primarily as pop.
 She has additionally ventured in many other musical styles of Macedonian ethno music, predominantly incorporating elements of čalgija.
 According to Dave Wilson, a music critic of the New Zealand School of Music, she can be classified in the so-called "second wave of ethno music" along with other performers such as Ljubojna and Chalgia Sound System.
 With her later projects, Gočeva has also managed to create her own distinctive sound where "all her technical capabilities are on display" and several genres amalgamate.
 The music released by the singer in the period between 2008 and 2018 involved traditional arrangements mixed with jazz, funk and soul.
 The modern lyrics of her songs often reflected the positive and negative love experiences of the female protagonist.

 During interviews, Gočeva has shared that some of her music influences include Madonna and contemporary artists such as Dua Lipa, Cardi B, Whitney Houston, Cyndi Lauper, Coldplay and Hurts.
 Additionally, while she was young, her parents frequently took her to concerts held by Yugoslav pop stars in Bitola.
 Since 2003, she is accompanied by an 8-member band.
 During an interview, Gočeva revealed that she has always taken part of the creative process and takes part in compiling set lists, discussing the set-up of concerts and song arrangements.

+Gočeva has covered Mariah Carey's "My All" and Toše Proeski's "Tvoite bakneži na moite beli košuli" during live performances.

+Legacy

+Upon her first entry in the Serbian pop market, Gočeva achieved high popularity at a very fast rate.
+One of the "obstacles" she encountered at the beginning of the career was the opinions of others as she could easily fall under the musical influence or suggestions of her surroundings instead of staying genuine to her own musical style.
+Through the years, she decided that in addition to venturing in pop music, she also likes to experiment with different musical styles, something she sees as essential in an artist.

+Gočeva is widely known as the most famous Macedonian female pop singer.
+For her popularity, she has received the labels "Macedonian pop princess/queen" and "pop diva" among others.